imixs/imixs-cloud/README.md

 First clone this git repository on your master node.
 Therefore, you may need to install git:

 	$ sudo apt install -y git

-If you are running Fedora or CentOS than use the yum installer

-	$ sudo yum install -y git

 next you can clone the imixs-cloud repo from github....